Statistical-mechanical analysis of adaptive filter with clipping saturation-type nonlinearity: Results and Discussion

 \subsection{Asymptotic analysis when $S<S_C$}

-As described in the previous subsection, $Q$ diverges in the limit $t\rightarrow\infty$ when $S<S_C$.
-However, Fig. \ref{fig:MSEVXI0TEND101001000} shows that the MSE seems to converge even when $S<S_C$.
-Therefore, the asymptotic analysis of the behavior of the system when $S<S_C$ is shown in this subsection.
-From (\ref{eqn:Qdef}) and (\ref{eqn:rdef}), we obtain
+On the basis of the results obtained in the previous subsection, we henceforth assume that $Q$ diverges in the limit $t\rightarrow\infty$ when $S<S_C$.
+However, Figs. \ref{fig:MSEVXI0TEND101001000RL1} and \ref{fig:MSEVXI1TEND101001000RL1} show that the MSE appears to converge even when $S<S_C$.
+Therefore, an asymptotic analysis of the behavior of the system when $S<S_C$ is given in this subsection.
+From (\ref{eqn:sigmag2}), (\ref{eqn:Qdef}), and (\ref{eqn:rdef}), we obtain